 History of the Caucasian Shepherd

-The Kavkaz (Caucasus) mountain range of Eastern Europe has been home to many different cultures throughout the centuries, including territories of Armenia, Turkey, Iran, and many others.
-Historically, Caucasian Shepherd dogs were used for the guarding and safe-keeping of herds, flocks, and homes from predators.
-The first mention of a large molossoid dog, which was used by the army of Armenian Tsar Tigran the II, dates from the first century BC—however, selection work with the breed started in the 1920s in the USSR to develop personality traits, such as physical strength, fearlessness, sharp hearing and sight, endurance, and self-confidence, as well as a dense, waterproof coat.
-Selective breeding has allowed people to use Caucasian Shepherd dogs in all kinds of climates, including those with more severe conditions.
+The first mention of a large molosser dog, which was used by the army of Armenian Tsar Tigran the II, dates from the first century BC.
+However, selection work with the breed started in the 1920s to develop personality traits, such as physical strength, fearlessness, sharp hearing and sight, endurance, and self-confidence.
+They also were able to develop the breed's dense, waterproof coat.
+Selective breeding has allowed people to own Caucasian shepherd dogs in all kinds of climates, including those with more extreme temperatures.

 Caucasian Shepherd Care

-An intelligent breed, the Caucasian Shepherd can be stubborn, strong-willed, and insolent at times.
-They require a great deal of training because with incorrect handling, this breed can become aggressive towards other people and animals.
-The average Caucasian Shepherd is assertive and courageous, as well as brave, strong, and alert.
+An intelligent breed, the Caucasian shepherd can be stubborn, strong-willed, and insolent at times.
+They require a great deal of training because with incorrect handling, this breed can become aggressive toward other people and animals.
+The average Caucasian shepherd is assertive and courageous, as well as brave, strong, and alert.

 Common Health Problems

 Overall, the Caucasian Shepherd is a generally healthy and long-lived breed with the proper care.
-This breed has been associated with some health issues such as hip dysplasia, obesity, and heart problems.
+This breed has been associated with some health issues such as:

 Diet and Nutrition

-A Caucasian Shepherd dog will require a formula tailored to his unique digestive needs throughout his or her various phases of life.
-It’s recommended that owners continue to feed your Caucasian Shepherd puppy the food recommended by your breeder until the puppy is at least six months old.
+A Caucasian shepherd dog will require a formula tailored to its unique digestive needs throughout the various phases of life.
+Owners should continue to feed their Caucasian shepherd puppy the food recommended by a reputable breeder until the puppy is at least 6 months old.
 As your dog ages, you can consider breed-specific formulas for breeds of various sizes that are manufactured by many dog food companies, but try to avoid kibbles with low-quality ingredients, as these aren’t easily digestible.
 Clean, fresh water should be made available to your dog all times.

 More Dog Breeds and Further Research

-If you’re interested in similar large dog breeds, consider these dogs.
+If you’re interested in similar large dog breeds, consider these alternatives.
 A little research will help ensure you find the right pet to complete your family.

 Otherwise, check out all of our other dog breed profiles.